History Files

 Son.
 Ruled for 56 years.
 Claimed god-like status.

-Facing revolts from the start of his reign, Naram-Sin conquers Ebla in Syria, defeats a coalition led by Kish, another coalition led by Uruk (which when combined includes all the major cities of Mesopotamia), and also attacks Nippur and the Hatti.
-He places his son, Sharkalisharri, in control of Nippur and conquers the Lullabi in the north.
+Facing revolts from the start of his reign, Naram-Sin remains 'victorious in nine battles' because Ishtar is on his side.
+He conquers Ebla in Syria, defeats a coalition which is led by Kish, another coalition which is led by Uruk (when combined these coalitions include all of the major cities of Mesopotamia), and also attacks Nippur and the Hatti.

-With Agade growing steadily weaker, Elam and Marhashi declare their independence (although they are re-conquered for a time).
-It is possible that Uruk is a key player in the revolts.
 In a more peaceful moment, Naram-Sin is able to marry his daughter, Tar'am-Agade, to the king of Urkesh which is perhaps located on the very edge of Akkadian-controlled territory in the north.

 c.2217 - 2193 BC

-Sharkalisharri / Car-kali-carri
+Shar-kali-sharri / Car-kali-carri

 Son.
-Ruled for 25/24/29 years. m dau of ruler of Marhashi.
+Ruled for 25/24/29 years. m dau of ruler of Marhashi?

 c.2210 BC

-Marhashi overruns Elam for a time, and unites eastern efforts in fighting against the Akkadian Empire.
-A battle is fought near Akshak, at the confluence of the Diyala and Tigris rivers between the two states.
-One of the Marhashi ruler's daughters is married to Sharkalisharri of Agade or his son, perhaps as a consequence of the battle, and as a sign of renewed ties of peace.
+Marhashi overruns Elam for a time, and unites eastern efforts in fighting against the Akkadian empire.
+A battle is fought between the two states near Akshak, at the confluence of the Diyala and Tigris rivers.

 c.2193 BC

-Big climatic changes are taking place which result in a mega-drought in the Far East's Longshan culture and in the Near East.
-The latter sees the decline of Sumerian civilisation, the Akkadian empire, and the Egyptian Old Kingdom, the start of Egypt's 'First Intermediate' period, and flooding in Bronze Age Britain.
+Great climatic changes are taking place which result in a mega-drought in the Far East's Longshan culture and in the Near East.
+The latter sees the decline of Sumerian 'Post-Diluvian' civilisation, the Akkadian empire, and the Egyptian 'Old Kingdom', plus the start of Egypt's 'First Intermediate' period, and flooding in Bronze Age Britain.

-The Gutians sweep through southern Mesopotamia and overthrow both Elam and the Akkadian empire, either during Naram-Sin's reign or that of his son, ending Sumerian/Akkadian domination of the region.
-The Akkadians survive but their power is minimal, their decline helped along by a series of very brief, non-dynastic rulers.
-Both Sumer and Egypt endure a short (climate-induced) dark age at this time, and very little is known about Agade itself until around 2100 BC.
+The Akkadians survive but their power is minimal, their decline helped along by a series of very brief, non-dynastic rulers (see below).
+Both Sumer and Egypt endure a short (climate-induced) dark age at this time, and very little is known about post-imperial Agade itself until around 2100 BC.

-The king list now states: 'Who was king?
+The 'Post Diluvian' king list now states: 'Who was king?
 Who was not king?
-Igigi the king; Nanum, the king; Imi the king; Elulu, the king - the four of them were kings but reigned only three years' see below).
-Civil war apparently grips the city of Agade.
-In the north the Hurrians arise as a notably separate group which begins to dominate the upper Tigris Valley and the upper Euphrates.
+Igigi the king; Nanum, the king; Imi the king; Elulu, the king - the four of them were kings but reigned only three years' (see post-imperial Agade below).

 c.2192 - ?
 BC